 There is no closing date and applications are processed as they're submitted.
 However, each institution may have its own admissions procedure so you need to check individual providers for course start dates and application deadlines as they may not consider late applications.

 Going through the CAB you can rank three choices of law school.
 There are no interviews, so success hinges on the application form.

 Applications are only released to the course providers once the form has been submitted, references received and the £15 application fee has been paid.

 Student enrolment with the Solicitors Regulation Authority (SRA) is no longer required.
 They do however require disclosure of issues relating to character and suitability before you start your training contract.
 If you do have any issues you need to apply to the SRA at least six months before you start training.

 Do I need to secure a training contract before applying?

-Many students start the LPC without having a training contract in place and then go on to secure one during the course or shortly after graduation.
+Many students start an LPC without having a training contract and then go on to secure one during the programme or shortly after graduation.